RedisLabs/DockerHub/hub.md

 You can run the Redis Enterprise Pack container linux based container in MacOS, various Linux and Windows based machines with Docker.
 Each Redis Enterprise Pack container runs a cluster node.
 To get started, you can simply set up a one node cluster, create a database and connect your application to the database.

-* **Step-1:** Start Redis Enterprise Pack Docker container
+* **Step-1:** Start Redis Enterprise Pack container

 `docker run -d --cap-add sys_resource --name rp -p 8443:8443 -p 12000:12000 redislabs/redis`

-* **Step-2:** Setup Redis Enterprise Pack by `visiting https://localhost:8443` on the host machine to see the Admin Console.
-You may see a certificate error depending on your browser.
-Simply choose "continue to the website" to get to the setup screen.
+* **Step-2:** Setup Redis Enterprise Pack by visiting `https://localhost:8443` on the host machine to see the RP Web Console.

+**_Note: You may see a certificate error depending on your browser.
+Simply choose "continue to the website" to get to the setup screen._**

 ![setup screen](https://raw.githubusercontent.com/RedisLabs/DockerHub/master/images/mac/RP-SetupScreen.jpeg)